-A boat or ship captain, also known as a merchant mariner, commands and supervises the crew of civilian-owned vessels, which can include deep-sea merchant ships, cruise ships, barges, ferries and tugboats.
-Captains operate ships over various types of waterways - including oceans, rivers, canals and harbors - and oversee piloting functions like safety, course, speed and position of vessels.
+A boat or ship captain, also known as a merchant mariner, commands and supervises the crew of civilian owned vessels, which include deep-sea merchant ships, cruise ships, barges, ferries and tugboats.
+Captains operate ships over various types of waterways such as oceans, rivers, canals and harbors, and they oversee piloting functions like safety, course, speed and position of vessels.

 Step 1: Attend a Maritime High School

 During the past decade or so, 19 maritime high schools have come into existence across the United States.
 The goal of these schools is to prepare students for work in the water transportation field or to enter bachelor degree programs in maritime studies.
 Typically, these schools offer courses that can include introduction to general maritime studies, maritime skills, and maritime career preparation.

 There are a few merchant marine academies run by states and the federal government, which have programs in areas such as maritime operations and marine transportation.
 Typically, a major in marine transportation is tailored for students interested in becoming ship captains.
 Overall, this major includes a combination of courses in nautical science and business.
 Some specific courses include terrestrial and celestial navigation, sea-power history, safety, naval leadership, naval and sea law, maritime communications, and ship structure.
 Lengthy training is given aboard ships as part of these programs.